-College of Liberal Arts & Social Sciences > Academics > School of Public Service > Combined Bachelor's/Master's > Public Policy BA/MPP
+College of Liberal Arts & Social Sciences > Academics > School of Public Service > Combined Degree Programs > Public Policy BA/MPP

 The Masters in Public Policy (MPP) prepares students interested in public policy to serve the common good and advance a just society, in the spirit of St. Vincent De Paul.
 The combined degree program option is intended for selected students for whom the master’s degree is the preferred preparation for their career goals, or is viewed as additional preparation before pursuing a doctoral or law degree.
 The combined Bachelors/MPP program shortens the time to completion of the bachelor’s and master’s degrees by and costs less in tuition than pursuing the two degrees sequentially.